stanfordclojure/pset3/README.md

        (reduce (fn [i x]
                  (inc i)) 0))
 ```

-Use `r/fold` in `clojure.core.reducers` that counts the number of lines in parallel.

 - (**2.3**) The builtin Clojure IO utilities must load the entire CSV file into memory before create chunks for parallel processing, which can produce significant overhead.
 The Iota library provides optimized data structures for reduction and folding, to improve on this performance.
 Further, it can handle files larger than RAM using memory mapping.
 Use `iota/seq` to load `data/soi.csv`.